cheqd/node-docs/docs/upgrades/propose-software-upgrade.md

 - `operator_alias` - alias of a key which will be used for signing proposal,
 - `<chain_id>` - identifier of chain which will be used while creating the blockchain.

+Follow our [guide for drafting governance proposal](../cheqd-cli/cheqd-cli-gov-proposals-types.md) if you need help with creating the proposal file.

 In case of successful submitting  the next command can be used for getting `proposal_id`:

 ```bash